Updated March 23rd, 2021

 If you have an outstanding electric bill it is very important for you to call EPB at (423) 648-1372 right away and make payment arrangements to ensure the continuity of their services.
 EPB will refer customers with outstanding bills to sources of assistance.
 EPB will also work with customers to set up a payment plan, so customers can keep their power on while catching up on past due bills over time.

 Even though EPB temporarily suspended disconnections and waived late fees for non-payment at the beginning of the COVID crisis, they are legally required to charge for their services.
-At this time, they have not yet resumed disconnections for non-payment, but they will have to return to normal business practices soon.

 Can I add TV to my HCS EdConnect service?